CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Food & Drink: Who Wins?

-Both hotels offer fantastic buffet options.
-But for the full Wild West experience — saddles and all — Cheyenne’s Red Garter Saloon is our clear favourite.
+Both hotels offer solid buffet options, but for the full Wild West experience, complete with saddles and all, Cheyenne’s Red Garter Saloon is our clear favourite.
 Score one for Cheyenne!

 Score: